noobling/prof-comp/Sprint 1/Estimation Documents/General Scope of Work Document.md

 		* User data privacy
 		* Admin account security
 		* Encryption of data in transit (Despite low risk of interception)

+		####2.3.4 Hardware Consideration
+		The main consideration on hardware is the system version of mobile device.
+The app might not work on a old version of mobile system like below IOS 8 or Android 4.0

+		####2.3.5 Error Handling and Extreme Conditions
+		[TODO Update this]
+		* Internet connect error.
+		  Solve: ask for internet authorization before launch the app.
+		* Local database occupy large space.
+		  Solve: clear cache

 	### 2.4 Constraints
 		#### 2.4.1 Time